Mexico mayor 'killed for standing up to drugs cartel'

 Ygnacio Lopez Mendoza, who headed the small town of Santa Ana Maya, was found dead in his car on Thursday.

 He had been speaking out about the Knights Templar cartel and had recently ended an 18-day hunger strike demanding more funds for his municipality.

 On Twitter, the former President Felipe Calderon demanded a full investigation.

 Mr Calderon also linked the crime to the Knights Templar drug cartel, publishing a quote allegedly by Mr Lopez Mendoza, who was a qualified doctor.

 "For every building work, we have to pay the Knights Templar 10%.
-All of us, Michoacan mayors, have this problem," the former president tweeted.'No accident'
+All of us, Michoacan mayors, have this problem," the former president tweeted.

 In a letter to other mayors, the association of local authorities said that Mr Lopez Mendoza's death "was not an accident".

 Early reports on Thursday suggested he might have been killed in a car crash.